99stealth/intellias-meetup/README.md

 3. Fill `Stack name` field and press `Next`
 4. Once stack has beed deployed create another one stack but now with `call_custom_lambda_function.json`.
 Type `SecurityGroupName` (what ever you want), and choose `VPC`
 5. Voila, your firs custom function is creaed.
 Enjoy

+Thank you for visiting conference or just watching the video